intity/epub-js/docs/API/rendition.md

 <a name="Rendition+display"></a>

 ## rendition.display([target]) ⇒ <code>Promise.&lt;Section&gt;</code>
-Display a point in the book
 The request will be added to the rendering Queue, so it will wait until book is opened, rendering started and all other rendering tasks have finished to be called.

 **Kind**: instance method of [<code>Rendition</code>](#Rendition)